rugby borough football club

-The small astros were constructed and were fully booked out within weeks of them going live.
-We held our massive Football Festival at the site with over 180 teams entering, with the club topping 50 teams for the season and still growing.
+The small astro’s were constructed and were fully booked out within weeks of them going live.
+We held a massive Football Festival at the site with over 180 teams entering.
+The club top’s a record 50 teams for the season.

 Planning & Funding Secured for 2 Astros

-Planning for the two small Astros was granted and the club set out to obtain monies for construction.
-They applied and were successful with applications to the ASDA Foundation (£35.000) Biffa ward (£50,000) with the club putting the rest of the monies in for construction.
+Planning for the two small astro’s was granted with ASDA Foundation and Biffa support with the club putting the rest of the monies in for construction.

-The club became an education centre and we held England Girls trials at the site along with various other football finals.
-Girls teams continued to grow as it became more popular.
+Planning application is submitted for 2 small astro pitches.
+The club becomes an education centre and we hold England Girls trials at the site along with various other football finals.

 McDonalds & Nationwide Windows Sponsorship